RubiyaHud/API-React/README.md

 The **API** is like a waiter that takes the request from customer to the kitchen and brings back the result, without needing to know how everything works inside.

 ## Postman
-"Postman is a **digital toolkit** that helps developers explore, test, and share APIs—like a powerful remote control that lets you send requests to any API and instantly see how it responds, without needing to write a full program."
+"Postman is a **digital toolkit** that helps developers **explore, test, and share APIs**—like a powerful remote control that lets you send requests to any API and instantly see how it responds, without needing to write a full program."
 ### What Postman does in the context of APIs:
 ![image](https://github.com/user-attachments/assets/e0c8d931-da0e-4143-848e-6247709a8bb7)